 Inside this folder you will find another folder named 'plugins'.
 Cycles 4D must be unzipped into that plugins folder.

-Once the archive has been unzipped restart Cinema and when prompted enter the serial number you received from us when you purchased your licence.
+Once the archive has been unzipped restart Cinema and when prompted enter the licence you received from us when you purchased your licence.

-Cycles 4D runs in R20 by using the Insydium Bridge plugin.
-The bridge is included in your download of Cycles 4D and you don't need to do anything extra if you are using R20.
-The bridge plugin is present in the same location as the main Cycles 4D plugin and will not be used in R19 or earlier, so you can just leave it where it is if you are not using Cinema 4D R20.
+Cycles 4D runs in R20 and later versions by using the Insydium Bridge plugin.
+The bridge is included in your download of Cycles 4D and you don't need to do anything extra if you are using R20 or later.
+The bridge plugin is present in the same location as the main Cycles 4D plugin and will not be used in R19 or earlier, so you can just leave it where it is if you are not using Cinema 4D R20 or later.

 Additional library files (Windows and OS X)